cpzielke/csc309-srp-facade-lab/README.md

 ## Getting started

 1. Duplicate this repo so you can have this starter code.
-Don't fork it or clone it because you won't push to this repo.
+Don't clone it because you won't push to this repo and don't fork it because you won't be able to make your fork private.
    * There are different ways to do duplicate this repo, and perhaps the simplest one is to download this code using GH download ZIP button in this page.
    * Then, you unzip it locally in a new folder that will represent your new repo.
    * To make this new folder a git folder, run *git init* in that folder.